MultiBUGS/MultiBUGS/README.md

 ## Citation

-Details of the algorithms used by MultiBUG can be found in:
+Details of the algorithms used by MultiBUGS can be found in:

 Goudie, R. J. B., Turner, R. M., De Angelis, D., Thomas, A. (2017) Massively parallel MCMC for Bayesian hierarchical models. [arXiv:1704.03216](https://arxiv.org/abs/1704.03216)